HoGentTIN/linux-training-hogent/modules/package_management/031_packages_deb_theory.md

 ### apt

 Nowadays, most people use `apt` for package management on Debian, Mint and Ubuntu systems.
 That does not mean that `apt-get` is no longer useful.
-In scripts, it is actually recommended to use `apt-get` because its options and behaviour is more stable and predictable than `apt`.
+In scripts, it is actually recommended to use `apt-get` because its options and behaviour are more stable and predictable than `apt`.
 For interactive use, `apt` is more user-friendly.

 To synchronize with the repositories.